Wellbeing Days Explained: How to Boost Employee Wellness and Prevent Burnout

 For a long time, feeling overwhelmed with stress seemed to be an everyday — and even celebrated — occurrence in the workplace.
 However, more and more people are aware that work-related stress has become an epidemic negatively impacting companies and their employees across the UK.

-Recent findings from the CIPD Health and Wellbeing at Work Report 2022 indicate that stress is still one of the critical factors in employee absences.
-Up to 38% of businesses cited stress as their top three reasons for workplace absences.
+Findings from the CIPD Health and Wellbeing at Work Report 2023 indicate that stress is still one of the critical factors in employee absences.
+Up to 76% of respondents cited stress as a reason they had been absent from work over the past year.

 With current figures like these, how can employers help employees balance work and rest to support the company's success?